telerik/ajax-docs/controls/tabstrip/appearance-and-styling/controlling-layout.md

 ![Vertical separator tabs](images/tabstrip_separatortabsv.png)

->note In a vertical grid, if you set the text of a separator to an empty string, the tab strip looks the same as if the previous tab had **IsBreak** set to **True** .
+>tip In a vertical grid, if you set the text of a separator to an empty string, the tab strip looks the same as if the previous tab had **IsBreak** set to **True** .
 >